adityaruplaha/adityaruplaha.github.io/menu/featured.md

 - [Citra](https://citra-emu.org) and [yuzu](https://yuzu-emu.org).
 - [HeroicGamesLauncher](https://heroicgameslauncher.com/)

-### SciAstra
+## SciAstra

 I'd like to express by gratitude towards [SciAstra](https://sciastra.com).
-I was a student of their maiden batch (if you could even call it that), before they even had a formal name.
-As of August 2022, they're starting with their second yearlong (proper) batch of students, with incredible results from the first one.
+I was a student of their maiden batch, which was basically just a lot of PDFs, exams (in the form of Google Forms) and interaction sessions, before they even had a formal name.
+As of August 2022, they're starting with their second yearlong _proper_ batch of students, with incredible results from the first one.

 I was a mentor in many of their courses during that year and still try to show up in sessions from time to time to interact with the current batch.
 I really believe they're doing a great job of promoting science research in India, this is not a paid endorsement.
 Please check them out, and spread the message to anyone whbo you think may be interested.

 I was once interviewed by them, you can check that out [here](https://www.youtube.com/watch?v=58qRLRhtJz8).

-### Friends & Family
+## Friends & Family

 I would not have made it this far in life without the support of friends and family, this is just my way of saying thank you.